A simple formalization of alpha-equivalence: Decision procedure for -equivalence

 Using \lstinline|decVarAlpha|, we implement the decision procedure \lstinline|decAlpha|, shown below, for checking $\alpha$-equivalence of terms \lstinline|t| and \lstinline|u| in their respective contexts \lstinline|xs| and \lstinline|ys|.
 The recursive function starts with pattern matching the terms \lstinline|x| and \lstinline|y|.
 If both terms are variables, then we use \lstinline|decVarAlpha|, as in rule \textsc{VarA}.
 If both terms are applications, as in rule \textsc{AppA}, we recursively check that both functions and arguments are respectively $\alpha$-equivalent.
 If both terms are abstractions, then we can use recursion using contexts extended with respective abstraction variables, as in rule \textsc{AbsA}.
 In cases where terms are not of the same kind, we return \lstinline|false| as no rule can apply.
 The corresponding Rocq definition is given as follows:

 We can then prove the following correctness theorem: the decision procedure returns \lstinline|true| precisely when $\alpha$-equivalence holds.
 The corresponding Rocq property is as follows:

-Thus, we are able to decide $\alpha$-equivalence by computation.
-Let us look at examples.
+Thus, we can decide $\alpha$-equivalence by computation.
+Let us look at some examples.

 \begin{exa} If we need to prove $\alpha$-equivalence of $(\lambda q.\ z)\ y \eqv[\alpha] (\lambda w.\ z)\ y$, we can use \lstinline|decAlphaSpec| to convert the proposition into a boolean check and then use \lstinline|reflexivity| tactic to force Rocq into checking that the returned boolean is true.
-See the following Rocq example, where we note that variable names must be quoted in our Rocq notation for $\lambda$-terms.
+See the following Rocq code snippet, where we note that variable names must be quoted in our Rocq notation:

 \end{exa}